VUnit/vunit/docs/logging/user_guide.rst

 Log filtering
 -------------

-Log filtering is performed individually by the display and file handlers to control what logs that are passed to the output.
-The filterings is configured by setting the log level for a single or group of loggers.
+Log filtering is controlled by applying filters to a logger or to a group of loggers.
+A log must pass all filters to be propagated to the handler output.
+Display and file handlers are configured individually.

+You can set the log level to create a filter that will block all logs below that log level or you can create a filter that will block an arbitrary set of log levels or you can combine the two filters.

 .. code-block:: vhdl

-    -- Disable all logging to the display disable_all(display_handler);
+    -- Disable all logging to the display. disable_all(display_handler);

-    -- Set info log level for all loggers within system0 set_log_level(get_logger("system0"), display_handler, info)
+    -- Set the log level to block display handler logs below debug from all loggers within system0 set_log_level(get_logger("system0"), display_handler, debug);

+    -- Also block display handler warnings and debug messages from all loggers within system0 set_block_filter(get_logger("system0"), display_handler, (warning, debug));

-    -- Enable all logging from the uart module in system0 enable_all(get_logger("system0:uart"), display_handler)
+    -- Enable all logging from the uart module in system0 enable_all(get_logger("system0:uart"), display_handler);

 Custom Loggers